Pelagic thresher: Biology and ecology

 The pelagic thresher is an active, strong swimmer and has been known to leap clear of the water (five times in a row on one documented occasion).
 Predators of the pelagic thresher include larger fishes (including other sharks) and toothed whales.
-Known parasites of this species include the tapeworms Litobothrium amplifica, L. daileyi, and L. nickoli, which inhabit the shark's spiral valve intestine, and copepods of the genus Echthrogaleus, which infest the skin.
-At Malapascua Island in the Philippines, pelagic threshers have been observed regularly visiting cleaning stations occupied by cleaner wrasses (Labroides dimidiatus and Thalassoma lunare), during which they exhibit characteristic behaviors to facilitate the cleaning interaction.
+Known parasites of this species include the tapeworms Litobothrium amplifica, L. daileyi, and L. nickoli, which inhabit the shark's spiral valve intestine, copepods of the genus Echthrogaleus, which infest the skin, and digeneans of the genus Paronatrema which are found in the cloacal region.
+At Malapascua Island in the Philippines, pelagic threshers have been observed regularly visiting cleaning stations occupied by cleaner wrasses (Labroides dimidiatus and Thalassoma lunare), during which they exhibit characteristic behaviours to facilitate the cleaning interaction such as slow circular swimming close to the sea-floor.
 These visits occur more frequently early in the morning, and may be why these normally oceanic sharks are sometimes encountered in shallow water.
+Cleaner fish feed most frequently in the pelvic and caudal fin (tail) regions of the visiting sharks, potentially due to the parasitic digeneans present in the cloaca, and the damage to the skin of the caudal fin caused by their tail-slap hunting strategy.